CiteNote — The coordination record that should have existed.

 Request a 15-minute demo

 We're launching our first clinical pilot with Philadelphia MFM practices.
-If you're an MFM physician, practice administrator, or malpractice carrier, we want to talk.
+If you're an MFM physician, practice administrator, malpractice carrier, or attorney, we want to talk.

 Thanks!
 We'll be in touch within 24 hours to schedule your demo.